DaseinPhaos/alter-intro-std-rs/text/fs-readme.md

 which will try to change the permissions set on the file atomically.

 [^unstable]: As of 1.15 the function is marked as unstable.
-However, according to the associated tracking issue, it would be stablized with the release of 1.16.
+However, according to the associated tracking issue, it would be stabilized with the release of 1.16.

 To actually read or write to the file, `std::io::Read` and `std::io::Write` as well as `std::io::Seek` is implemented.

 *Note*: The above three traits, `Read`, `Write` and `Seek` are also implemented for `&'a File`.
 Why bother?
 Because `Read`ing or `Writing` or `Seek`ing all requires a mutable reference (as they logically should).
-However, libstd decides that the mutability of a `File`, which is simply just a wrapper for some os handle, is irrelavant to the mutability of its pointed file's content.
+However, libstd decides that the mutability of a `File`, which is simply just a wrapper for some os handle, is irrelevant to the mutability of its pointed file's content.
 The handle's immutability only means that its pointing behavior won't change, nothing more.
 As reading/writing/seeking here deals with the pointed file's content rather than the file handle itself, it should also be usable through an immutable reference of the handle.
 As such, we have things like `impl<'a> Read for &'a File`.
 This pattern is fairly common in the standard library.